Three, Two, One

 |

-Football: Liverpool win the League Championship and the FA Cup.
+Football: Liverpool win the Football League First Division and the FA Cup, beating hometown rivals Everton 3-1 in the final.

 Argentina beat England in the World Cup Quarter-Finals in Mexico (with a little help from Diego Maradona's controversial "hand of God" goal).